AaronLuo00/crisp-pipeline/README.md

 ## 🏥 About the CRITICAL Consortium

-CRISP was developed to unlock the full potential of the **[CRITICAL](https://critical.fsm.northwestern.edu/data-access)** (Collaborative Resource for Intensive-care Translational science, Informatics, Comprehensive Analytics, and Learning) dataset—a multi-institutional, de-identified clinical dataset with ~400,000 patients and 571.7M records from 4 geographically diverse CTSA sites.
+The **[CRITICAL](https://critical.fsm.northwestern.edu/data-access)** (Collaborative Resource for Intensive-care Translational science, Informatics, Comprehensive Analytics, and Learning) dataset is a multi-institutional, de-identified clinical dataset with ~400,000 patients and 571.7M records from 4 geographically diverse CTSA sites.

 Learn more: [The CRITICAL Consortium and Dataset (AMIA Webinar)](https://amia.org/webinar-library/critical-consortium-and-dataset) | [Data Access](https://critical.fsm.northwestern.edu/data-access)